-- 74. The South African Citizenship Act provides for three main forms of citizenship, namely, citizenship by birth, citizenship by descent and citizenship by naturalisation43. - 75.
-Section 2 of the Citizenship Act reads: - "2 Citizenship by birth - (1) Any person- - (a) who immediately prior to the date of commencement of the South African Citizenship Amendment Act, 2010, was a South African citizen by birth; or - (b) who is born in or outside the Republic, one of his or her parents, at the time of his or her birth, being a South African citizen, shall be a South African citizen by birth. - (2) Any person born in the Republic and who is not a South African citizen by virtue of the provisions of subsection (1) shall be a South African citizen by birth, if-
+- 74. The South African Citizenship Act provides for three main forms of citizenship, namely, citizenship by birth, citizenship by descent and citizenship by naturalisation. - 75.
+Section 2 of the Citizenship Act reads: - "2 Citizenship by birth - (1) Any person- - (a) who immediately prior to the date of commencement of the South citizen by birth; or - (b) who is born in or outside the Republic, one of his or her parents.